gardenenigma/plurality-docs/docs/style guide/Style guide introduction.md

   -
 ---

-# Style guide for ⿻數位 Plurality
+# Style guide for Plurality

 > This sections below provide stylistic guidance for contributors who are in the process of adding content to *⿻數位 Plurality*.
 >